-Once you have completed your formula, the last thing you need to do before executing it is to select the right configuration.
+Once you have completed your formula, the last thing you need to do before executing it is to select the right configuration for its output.

 A formula yields just an array of numbers.
-For instance, let's say you built a formula and your formula produced 3 results (60, 53, 186) like in table.
+For instance, let's say you built a formula and your formula produced 3 results (60, 53, 186) like in the table below.
 Which type would be correct for your formula?
 Integer?
 Time?

 You should select the correct type based on your formula:

-To display decimal points you would need Float type
+To display decimal points you would need a Float type

-If decimal points are not important for you, then you can just select Integer.
+If decimal points are not important for you, then you can just select the Integer type.

 In some cases you just compare two similar values (e.g. # of new users / # of users).
-Percentage is a good fit for this comparison.
+The Percentage type is a good fit for this comparison.

-In addition to type selection, you can specify the unit of the output.
-Using unit is especially useful for Integer and Float types.
-So the interface displays numbers with the correct suffix: unit you provided.
+In addition to the type selection, you can specify the unit of the output.
+Using units is especially useful for Integer and Float types.
+That way, the interface will display numbers with the unit you provided.
 For example,

 Execution of your formula may take a while depending on complexity of your formula and size of your data.
 If it takes too long, execution will be dispatched to Report Manager.
 You can see the results there.